Propel: Free, Accelerated Workforce Training

 Wake Tech offers an array of accelerated training programs in eight WCE career fields.
-Browse the programs below, and register in the three simple steps to the right.
+Browse the programs below, and follow the easy steps noted here to register.

-While all Propel training programs prepare students for immediate employment, some may also lead to opportunities to obtain course credit in a Wake Tech degree program or to enroll in a WakeWorks Apprenticeship.
-Propel.
+While all Propel training programs prepare students for immediate employment, some may also lead to opportunities to obtain course credit in a Wake Tech degree program or to enroll in a WakeWorks Apprenticeship program.
 Those programs are in bold below.